 Overnight: Wadi Rum | Breakfast, Dinner

-For departures between April and October we’ll head up the King’s Highway to Wadi Mujib.
-We’ll embark on a moderate –paced two hour trek along the Siq Trail.
-Measuring 500 metres in depth and spanning 4 kilometres across, the impressive Wadi Mujib is one of Jordan’s most remarkable natural features.
+For departures between April and October we head up the King’s Highway to Wadi Mujib and embark on a moderate–paced two hour trek along the Siq Trail.
+Measuring 500 meters in depth and spanning 4kms across, the impressive Wadi Mujib is one of Jordan’s most remarkable natural landscapes.
 This dramatic canyon features sheer rocky walls and sparkling waterways that range from puddle height to depths that are perfect for swimming (chest height or deeper) depending on the rainfall.
 When the water level is high you should be prepared for having to climb up ladders, clamber across boulders and be happy to wade through water.
 The canyon is just one feature of the Mujib Biosphere Reserve, the lowest nature reserve in the world, home to a surprising diversity of wildlife and plant species.
+For those not interested in taking the full hike, you can walk part of it or wait by the Visitor Centre until the group returns.
 After our trek we make our way to the Dead Sea.
-For those not interested in taking the full hike, you can walk part of or wait by the Visitor Centre till the group returns.

 Overnight: Dead Sea | Breakfast

-The lowest point on the earth's surface at more than 400m below sea level, the Dead sea is a natural phenomena and high on most travellers' bucket lists.
-Lucky for us we have a whole day to spend here, whiling away the time bobbing in its mineral-rich buoyant waters and lathering up with a detoxifying mud bath.
-Later today there will be an optional visit to the Ma'in hot springs - a series of waterfalls and hot springs, and a sacred baptism site where Jesus Christ is thought to have been baptised (book locally).
+The lowest point on the earth's surface at more than 400m below sea level, the Dead sea is a natural phenomenon and high on most travelers must experience lists.
+Lucky for us, we have a whole day to spend here, whiling away the time bobbing in its mineral-rich buoyant waters and lathering up with a detoxifying mud bath.
+Later today, there is an optional visit to the Ma'in hot springs - a series of waterfalls and hot springs, and a sacred baptism site where Jesus Christ is thought to have been baptized (payable locally).

 Overnight: Dead Sea | Breakfast